gritsenko/c3_spine_plugin/README.md

 - Use C3 events and movement to do the large translations in the C3 project instead (e.g. a long jump.)
 - If animation is clipping against the bounds of the C3 object, you can use the scale property to make the Spine render smaller
 - Alternatively create a large transparent image in the Spine project behind your Spine character, this will can be used to set the bounding box size fot the C3 spine render.
+## Multiple instances of a C3 Spine Object
+- Each C3 Spine Object (not instance), should load one skeleton, one atlas.
+- Other instances of the Spine Object must use the same skeleton and atlas, but can use different skins.
+- This new change reduces the size of the texture memory required for multiple instances of the same skeleton.
+## Set region action
+- This action changes the current region texture on the skeleton/slot/placeholder of the current skin of the skeleton to a new region in the loaded atlas.
+All other instances of the same skeleton/skin will also change.
+This can be useful for customizing skins.
 ## Share your C3 and Spine plugin work!
 - Tweet your work @kindeyegames , @pix2d and #construct3, we'd be happy to see your work!